-Sound principles give our tactics an anchor point to ask the frank questions such as with the OODA loop; will this tactic allow us to observe, orient, decide or act better and faster than our adversary.
+Sound principles give our tactics an anchor point to ask the right questions such as with the OODA loop; will this tactic allow us to observe, orient, decide or act better and faster than our adversary.
 If the answer is yes, the tactic is sound, if the answer is no, it is not.
 Quick decisions can be made and we can move on.

 Once our tactics are decided upon, the process of training so repetitively to achieve unconscious competence begins.
 Any trainer will tell you that this is no small task.
 But all will agree the way to accomplish it is through mass repetitions.
 When tactical dilemmas present themselves, we can rely on our principles to guide us to tactically sound solutions quickly and hard wire those skills.